-Carl Frampton loses rematch against Leo Santa Cruz
+Carl Frampton v Leo Santa Cruz: Mexican wins Las Vegas rematch on points

 Thousands of fans had travelled from Northern Ireland to help create a feverish atmosphere at the MGM Grand Garden Arena.

-They saw Santa Cruz, a three-division champion, get off to a fine start, using his height and weight advantage better then he had done when suffering his first defeat against Frampton in July.
+They saw Santa Cruz, a three-division champion, get off to a fine start, making better use of his height and reach advantage than he had when he lost to Frampton in July.

-Frampton, who had won all 23 of his previous pro fights, warmed to his task more after a slow start.
+Frampton, who had won all 23 of his previous fights as a professional, warmed to his task more after a slow start.

 But he found Santa Cruz, relentless with a productive jab, in determined mood to avenge that points defeat in Brooklyn.